Lecture from: 16.09.2025 | Video: Video ETHZ

 The Economist as Scientist

-Economists use the scientific method: they develop theories, collect data, and analyze it to test those theories.
-Because controlled experiments are rare, they often rely on historical events as “natural experiments.”
+Economists use the scientific method: theories are developed, data is collected, and analysis is performed to test those theories.
+Because controlled experiments are rare in economics, reliance on historical events as “natural experiments” is common.

 To simplify a complex world, economists use models built on assumptions.
 A good model strips away irrelevant details to reveal important underlying relationships.